 In online gaming specifically, it’s the amount of time it takes for the effect of the command you give — via a mouse click or a press on a controller — to appear on the screen.
 And you want that to be instantaneous.

-For example, in a shooting game, if your console has a terrible lag, chances are your target has moved when your bullet arrives, even if you had impeccable timing.
+For example, if your console has a terrible lag in a shooting game, chances are your target has moved when your bullet arrives, even if you had impeccable timing.

 Or on the flip side, your character might stand there to be blown into pieces by a grenade, despite how you have repeatedly ordered it to duck behind a wall while screaming angrily at the screen.